 In the role mapping dialog, you’ll set a default fallback role which will be applied to users who don’t belong to any groups matching your mapping rules, as well as rules to map groups from your SSO provider to roles in this project.
 Role mapping rules are evaluated against the group membership attribute of the user identity on the identity provider, and they support regular expression syntax (observe back references and lookahead assertions are not supported).
 A few examples are listed below:

 editorswill match exactly

 -adminand so forth

-Before setting up your studio to use the new SSO setting, make sure everything is working as expected by visiting the link provided and log in to your project management console.
-Copy-paste the Sanity manage login URL into your browser's address bar.
+Before setting up your studio to use the new SSO setting, make sure everything is working as expected by visiting the project-specific link provided and log in to your project management console.
+Copy-paste the Sanity manage project-specific login URL into your browser's address bar.
 If correctly set up, this will log you out of your current account and into the user account given to you by your SSO identity provider.
 It might be convenient to test this in another browser.

 Next, you'll want to update your Studio to show the login screen from your SSO identity provider by using the Auth API.
 Instructions for both v3 and v2 studios can be found by expanding the dropdown labeled SAML SSO login for Sanity Studio.

 By default the code snippet will show how to add SAML SSO to the list of login options.
 If you want to replace the list of options entirely, change the value of

 Finally, verify that the configuration work as expected by logging in as a user from your identity provider.
 Your login screen should list only the appropriate options.